Responsibilities

 • Attend fall and spring professional development trainings and commit to ongoing professional development workshops.

-• Maintain current attendance records and to communicate regularly and in a timely manner with the advisory board leaders, their Head PILOT Leader(s), and the PILOT learning director.
+• Maintain current attendance records and to communicate regularly and in a timely manner with the advisory board leaders, their Head PILOT Leader(s), and the PILOT learning professional staff.

 Qualifications